Missouri Woman Steals Dying Daughter’s Painkillers To Feed Opioid Addiction

 The medical staff has made numerous hotline calls regarding the 20-year-old patient’s care, particularly because Ballweg had been asking for her daughter’s medications to be filled ahead of schedule several times.

 Concerns over these incidents prompted doctors to request a drug screen of the patient’s urine.
 The results, which were released on Sept.
 7, showed that there is no trace of the prescribed pain medication in the patient’s system.
-It was when medical staff decided to no longer fill the patient’s prescription.

 The Missouri Department of Health and Senior Services (DHSS) also conducted an investigation after receiving complaints from the patient’s home health provider.

 The police then searched Ballweg’s home on Sept.
-11. Ballweg later on admitted that she is addicted to opioids and is stealing her daughter’s painkillers.
+11. Ballweg, later on, admitted that she is addicted to opioids and is stealing her daughter’s painkillers.

-“During the course of the investigation Ballweg admitted to having a addiction to opioids.
+“During the course of the investigation Ballweg admitted to having an addiction to opioids.
 Ballweg also confessed to taking CM’s oxycodone medication and using it herself,” the Troy Missouri Police Department said in a statement.

 The judge set the bond at $100,000 cash, with the condition that Ballweg makes no contact with the victim.

-Prescription opioids are often used for treating patients suffering from chronic and acute pain, but use of these drugs come with risks, which include addiction, overdoses and deaths.
+Prescription opioids are often used for treating patients suffering from chronic and acute pain, but the use of these drugs come with risks, which include addiction, overdoses, and deaths.

 The US Centers for Disease Control and Prevention said that the improper use of these drugs has become a growing problem throughout the United States.
 The agency cited the growing number of prescription opioid-related overdoses and deaths in the country.
 Between 1999 to 2016, opioid overdose claimed more than 200,000 lives in the United States.